Call to Action (CTA) is defined as any message inviting the user to perform a specific action.

 Clarity: You must create your CTAs with a direct and straightforward message because users would want to know what happens when they follow through with the desired action (for example, when they click the button).

-Social proof is refered to the provision of testimonials from previous users to convince users of your credibility and to establish reliability.
+Social proof is referred to as the provision of testimonials from previous users to convince users of your credibility and to establish reliability.

 In the example above, you can see a brand that offers stock photos.
 “Don't settle for bad stock visuals.
 We have real visuals from the real world” is paired with the "Use better visuals" CTA and is able to draw traffic to the website.